Once you’ve finished the adventure and looted the hoard, it’s time to celebrate your victory! But how? Try these celebratory activities in D&D.

 There comes a point where even the most hardy of adventuring parties finds themselves with time off.
 They’ve defeated the evil wizard or slain the dragon or convinced the ogres to relinquish their hold on the deed to the old mill or built a kobold democractic republic and established themselves as newly elected god-kings-and-queens, but eventually you need to sit back and celebrate your victory.

 But how?
-The downtime activities in Xanathar’s Guide to Everything can be a lot of fun if you end up playing them out.
-So let’s take a look at five ways your characters can celebrate their aaccomplishments!
+The downtime activities in Xanathar’s Guide to Everything can be a lot of fun.
+So let’s take a look at five ways your characters can celebrate their accomplishments!

 Carousing

 Perhaps the most iconic way for your adventurers to celebrate!
-With three different options (upper, middle, and lower-class) your characters will spend their time and money on fine food, strong drink, and good friends.
-Carousing is all about socializing and celebrating, and if you do it well, you might make friends.
+With options for adventurers with money to burn or on a budget, carousing has it all.
+Your characters will spend their time and money on fine food, strong drink, and good friends.
+Carousing is all about socializing and celebrating.
+If you do it well, you might make friends.

 Religious Service